Welcome to Music at St John’s

 Each year on Remembrance Sunday, the St John’s Singers perform Fauré’s well-loved ‘Requiem’ accompanied by organ and string orchestra, together with singers from other local choirs.
 Visits to sing Choral Evensong at cathedrals, choir concerts and regular social events make the whole experience of music-making extremely rewarding.

 New members are always welcome in the choir, and the Director of Music would be pleased to hear from anyone who might like to join.
-Rehearsals take place on Thursday evenings, 7.30-8.45pm and on Sunday from 9.15am in preparation for the 10.15am Choral Eucharist.
+Rehearsals take place on Friday evenings, 6.30-7.30pm and on Sunday from 9.15am in preparation for the 10.15am Sung Eucharist.

 For more information, please contact Michael at email@example.com